 - Social skills – Does Ian know how to wait?
 Does Ian know how to take turns?

-As Ian does not have the skills needed to cope with the external triggers (e.g. having to wait for someone else to finish spraying, being given complex instructions) and the internal triggers (e.g. feeling tired and unwell), he resorts to exhibiting a range of challenging behaviours.
+As Ian does not have the skills needed to cope with the external triggers (e.g. having to wait for someone else to finish spraying, being given complex instructions) and the internal triggers (e.g. feeling tired, delaying gratification, control his impulses or feeling unwell), he resorts to exhibiting a range of challenging behaviours.

 The example highlights that impulsive behaviour is not without purpose.
 It is important to investigate the external triggers as well as internal triggers that could be contributing to the occurrence of impulsive behaviour.
 It is never too late to address impulsive behaviour, even if it has been occurring for a while.